-- 1. PURPOSE AND SCOPE: The West Virginia Purchasing Division is soliciting bids on behalf of West Virginia Department of Environmental Protection to establish a contract for an online Safety Management Software Suite for the use of training and tracking to accommodate up to 800 employees. - 2.
+- 1. PURPOSE AND SCOPE: The West Virginia Purchasing Division is soliciting bids on behalf of West Virginia Department of Environmental Protection to establish a contract for an online Safety Management Software Suite for the use of training and tracking to accommodate 800 employees. - 2.
 DEFINITIONS: The terms listed below shall have the meanings assigned to them below.
 Additional definitions can be found in section 2 of the General Terms and Conditions. - 2.1 "Contract Item" means software suite used for safety training and tracking as more fully described by these specifications. - 2.2 "Pricing Page" means the pages, contained in wvOASIS or attached as Exhibit A, upon which Vendor should list its proposed price for the Contract Items. - 2.3 "Solicitation" means the official notice of an opportunity to supply the State with goods or services that is published by the Purchasing Division. - 2.4 "OSHA" means Occupational Safety and Health Administration which is a federal organization that has guidelines and policies employers use to ensures workplace safety. - 2.5 "SDS" means Safety Data Sheet which is a document that lists information relating to chemicals and health hazards as well as safety precautions for handling the material. - 2.6 "SOP" means Standard Operating Procedure which is a set of instructions on how to complete a process or task.
-Usually written in a step-by-step format.
+Usually written in a step-by-step format. - 2.7 "EPA" means the United States Environmental Protection Agency which is a federal organization that has guidelines and policies on environmental matters such as chemicals, natural resources, energy. - 2.8 "AGENCY" and "DEP" means the West Virginia Department of Environmental Protection.